Eclectic-Sheep/sheeprl/howto/register_external_algorithm.md

 # Register an external algorithm

-Suppose that we have installed SheepRL through pip with `pip install sheeprl[box2d,dev,test]` and we want to add a new SoTA algorithm called `ext_sota` so that we can train an agent simply with `sheeprl exp=ext_sota env=... env.id=...` (without directly adding the new algorithm to the SheepRL codebase: i.e., there's no need to clone the repo locally).
+Suppose that we have installed SheepRL through pip with `pip install sheeprl[box2d,atari,dev,test]` and we want to add a new (external) SoTA algorithm called `ext_sota` without directly adding the new algorithm to the SheepRL codebase, i.e. without the need to clone the repo locally.

 We can start by creating two new folders called `my_awesome_algo` and `my_awesome_configs`, the former will contain the implementation of the algorithm, the latter the configs needed to run the experiment and configure our new algorithm.